-- Considering pharmaceutical manufacturing critical under lockdowns, for cross-border workers and for logistics. - Addressing internal and external restrictions to trade in medicines. - Establishing green lanes for transport and calling for priority treatment for air cargo for medicines. - Enabling industry cooperation under special competition and health law rules to avoid shortages of essential medicines. - Engaging in continuous dialogue with Member States to coordinate, where necessary, policies for equitable access to medicine.
+- Considering pharmaceutical manufacturing critical under lockdowns, for cross-border workers and for logistics. - Addressing internal and external restrictions to medicines allocation. - Establishing green lanes for transport and calling for priority treatment for air cargo for medicines. - Enabling industry cooperation under special competition and health law rules to avoid shortages of essential medicines. - Engaging in continuous dialogue with Member States to coordinate, where necessary, policies for equitable access to medicine and solidarity.